sammagnet7/cs683_AdvCompArch_Assignments/pa1-chak-de-microarchitecture-team-gandiva/README.md

 <img title="a title" alt="Alt text" src="./plots/part1/tiling_speedup_20K_64.png">

 ### Description:
-We observe instructions increases but MPKI dropped when moving from naive to tiling due to elements are getting reused before being replaced.
+1. We observe instructions increases but MPKI dropped when moving from naive to tiling due to elements are getting reused before being replaced.

-As we increase tile size we observe a decrease in MPKI until it saturates
+2. As we increase tile size we observe a decrease in MPKI until it saturates.
+We found tile size 32 to be optimal as MPKI is minimum and speedup is maximum.

-we achieved around 2.6x speedup compared to naive.
+3. we achieved around 2.6x speedup compared to naive.
 The speedup was contributed by the tiling technique.

 ## 1B: Fetch it but with soft corner (software prefetching)